NBA Hall of Fame

 His coaching masterpiece came in the 1971–72 season with the Los Angeles Lakers.
 Inheriting a team of aging superstars like Wilt Chamberlain and Jerry West, Sharman implemented a rigorous fast-break system and defensive discipline that led to an NBA-record 33-game winning streak—a mark that still stands across all four major American sports.

-Sharman's Awards and Records
+Sharman's Awards and Honors

 • ABA champion (1971)